sjuhan123/create-custom-app/README.md

-# create-custom-app
+# create-customized-app

-`create-custom-app` is a command-line tool for generating custom React applications with various configurations.
+`create-customized-app` is a command-line tool for generating custom React applications with various configurations.

 ## Features